SWI/SNF: Role as a tumor suppressor

 The mammalian SWI/SNF (mSWI/SNF) complex functions as a tumor suppressor in many human malignant cancers.
 Early studies identified that SWI/SNF subunits were frequently absent in cancer cell lines.
 SWI/SNF was first identified in 1998 as a tumor suppressor in rhabdoid tumors, a rare pediatric malignant cancer.
 Other instances of SWI/SNF acting as a tumor suppressor comes from the heterozygous deletion of BAF47 or alteration of BAF47.
 These instances result in cases of chronic and acute CML and in rarer cases, Hodgkin's lymphoma, respectively.
 To prove that BAF47, also known as SMARCB1, acts as a tumor suppressor, experiments resulting in the formation of rhabdoid tumors in mice were conducted via total knockout of BAF47.
 As DNA sequencing costs diminished, many tumors were sequenced for the first time around 2010.
 Several of these studies revealed SWI/SNF to be a tumor suppressor in a number of diverse malignancies.
 Several studies revealed that subunits of the mammalian complex, including ARID1A, PBRM1, SMARCB1, SMARCA4, and ARID2, are frequently mutated in human cancers.
 It has been noted that total loss of BAF47 is extremely rare and instead, most cases of tumors that resulted from SWI/SNF subunits come from BRG1 deletion, BRM deletion, or total loss of both subunits.
 Further analysis concluded that total loss of both subunits was present in about 10% of tumor cell lines after 100 cell lines were looked at.
 A meta-analysis of many sequencing studies demonstrated SWI/SNF to be mutated in approximately 20% of human malignancies.

 Role as a cancer dependency

-The function of the mammalian SWI/SNF complex is highly tissue-specific, and in addition to its role as a tumor suppressor described above, SWI/SNF complexes also act as dependencies in several different cancer contexts, including acute myeloid leukemia, prostate cancer, uveal melanoma, and synovial sarcoma.
+The function of the mammalian SWI/SNF complex is highly tissue-specific, and in addition to its role as a tumor suppressor described above, SWI/SNF complexes also act as dependencies in several different cancer contexts, including acute myeloid leukemia, prostate cancer, neuroblastoma, uveal melanoma, synovial sarcoma, and lung cancer.
 Because SWI/SNF complexes are viewed as potentially viable drug targets for treating tumors that depend of SWI/SNF activity, several programs in the pharmaceutical industry and in academic settings have sought to develop inhibitors or protein degraders of the complex.
-Small molecules that inactivate SWI/SNF complexes by interfering with ATP hydrolysis or by causing degradation of key protein subunits have demonstrated efficacy in pre-clinical studies, however this area is rapidly evolving and the development of drugs targeting these complexes is ongoing.
+Small molecules that inactivate SWI/SNF complexes by interfering with ATP hydrolysis or by causing degradation of key protein subunits have demonstrated efficacy in pre-clinical studies.
+Common to many of these settings is the requirement of SWI/SNF activity to promote the expression of genes involved in replication commitment, specifically for the expression of proteins that promote transition between G1 and S phase of the cell cycle.
+This area is rapidly evolving and the development of drugs targeting these complexes is ongoing.